 Personal Injury Trial Law – Texas Board of Legal Specialization

-Civil Trial Law – National Board of Trial Advocacy
+Civil Trial Law and Civil Pre-Trial Law – National Board of Legal Specialty Certification

 American Board of Trial Advocates

 The College of the State Bar of Texas